Accounting Internship Preparation (11572.2)

 |Level:||Level 2 - Undergraduate Intermediate Unit|

 |Discipline:||Canberra Business School|

 This unit is designed to assist accounting students obtain internships by developing a range of professional and technical skills.
 Substantial evidence suggests many financial services firms view interns as expensive and risky propositions, requiring significant effort and cost to bring them 'up to speed'.
 The unit aims to reduce this cost and effort for prospective employers, leading to enhanced opportunities for students.

 Note: Strict participation and dress rules apply.
 Students must commit to attend and participate all day, every day the unit runs.
 Students must also commit to dress in a manner appropriate for a professional services firm.
-Failure to follow these requirements will result in a fail grade for the unit.

 After successful completion of this unit, students will be able to:

 1. Demonstrate a level of networking skills appropriate for a graduate in a professional services firm;

 2. Effectively communicate technical material to stakeholders with varying levels of comprehension of financial literacy;